IBM/red-hat-marketplace/workshop/modules/marketplace/rhm-account-setup.md

 ## Invite users
 Go to `My account > Access` page.
 Use the persona mapping sheet to invite users into this organization.
-All invited users will recieve an email asking them to join the new organization.
+All invited users will receive an email asking them to join the new organization.
 Follow the link in the email to accept the invitation.

-All other users should now see their personal account and the organization account under their account list.
+All other users should now see their personal accounts and the organization account under the account list.

 ![Account list](images/rhm-account-list.png)